agardnerIT/site/_posts/2021/2021-03-23-keptn-pipelines.md

 This post is focused on your first steps of migrating away from an existing pipeline, piece by piece, to Keptn.
 However you could use Keptn to define your complete end-to-end delivery pipeline.

-Here's an example of a working Keptn pipeline definition.
+Here is an example of a working Keptn pipeline definition.
 It has 3 stages: `dev`, `hardening` and `production`.

 The `dev` stage contains two tasks: `deployment` and `release` (remember that the tooling which actually **does** these tasks is defined elsewhere). `hardening` is only triggered when a the `delivery finished in dev` message is broadcast.
 Similar is true for production stage but it listens for the `delivery sequence in hardening is finished` message.